plone/plone.restapi/docs/source/exploring.rst

 Explore the API using Postman
 =============================

-To discover the API interactively, the Postman_ is recommended.
+To discover the API interactively, using Postman_ is recommended.

 .. admonition:: Note

-    The Chrome-Extension version of Postman is deprecated and it is recommended to use the native apps available instead.
+    The Chrome-Extension version of Postman is deprecated and it is recommended to use the native app available instead.

 Configuration
 -------------